george-steel/maxent-learner/README.md

 # Maxent Phonotactic Learner

 A tool for automatically inferring phonotactic grammars from a lexicon and using those grammars to generate random text, based on Hayes and Wilson's [A Maximum Entropy Model of Phonotactics and Phonotactic Learning](http://www.linguistics.ucla.edu/people/hayes/Phonotactics/Index.htm).
-This package provides functionality both as a Haskell library and as a command line tool.
+This package provides functionality both as a Haskell library, a command line tool (`phono-learner-hw`), and a GTK-based GUI (`phono-learner-hw-gui`).
+The library may be useful if you wish to use a custom set of candidate constraints beyond the generators offered by the two interfaces.

-To compile this package, run `stack build` in the root of this repository.
-Run `stack haddock` to build the library documentation.
-The library may be useful if you wish to use a custom set of candidate constraints beyond the generators offered by the command line tool.
+To compile this package, run `stack build` in the root of this repository (for just the command line tool, run `stach build maxent-learner-hw`).
+Compiling the GUI requires GTK3 to be installed (on windows use `pacman` in the msys2 environment that comes with stack) and if initializing a new stack snapshot, will you will need to run `stack install ghc2hs-buildtools` before compilation of all dependencies can succeed.

 ## Command line usage